 Year Listed: 2003

 Why Is It a Noxious Weed?

-It grows vigorously into dense colonies that exclude native vegetation, alters natural ecosystems and is difficult to eradicate.
-It poses a significant threat to riparian areas, where it can survive severe floods.
+Himalayan knotweed grows vigorously into dense colonies that exclude native vegetation, alter natural ecosystems and are difficult to eradicate.
+It poses a significant threat to riparian areas, where plants can survive severe floods.
 Small fragments can form new plants.

 How would I identify it?